php-fig/fig-standards/accepted/PSR-3-logger-interface.md

 The word `implementor` in this document is to be interpreted as someone implementing the `LoggerInterface` in a log-related library or framework.
-Users of loggers are refered to as `user`.
+Users of loggers are referred to as `user`.

 [RFC 2119]: http://tools.ietf.org/html/rfc2119